xiaochao99/xiaomi-miloco/README.md

 ## Key Features

 1. New Interaction Paradigm: Based on the development paradigm of LLM, rule-setting and complex device command control can be completed through natural language interaction.
-2. New Use for Visual Data: Using camera data streams as a source of perceptual information, the large model is used to analyze various home scene events contained in the visual data to respond to user queries.
+2. New Use for Visual Data: Using camera data streams as a source of perceptual information, the LLM is used to analyze various home scene events contained in the visual data to respond to user queries.
-3. On-Device Large Model: The home scene tasks are split into two stages: planning and visual understanding.
+3. On-Device LLM: The home scene tasks are split into two stages: planning and visual understanding.
 It provides Xiaomi's self-developed on-device model to realize on-device video understanding and ensure family privacy and security.
 4. Xiaomi Home Ecosystem: It connects with the Xiaomi Home ecosystem, supports the retrieval and execution of Mi Home devices and scenes, and supports sending customized content for Xiao Home notifications.

     <img src="assets/images/ai_center.jpg" width="60%" />